Heritage Party (UK): History

 In January 2020, Kurten announced he would be running as an independent candidate in the upcoming London mayoral and London Assembly elections (then scheduled for May 2020, but both elections were postponed to 2021 due to the COVID-19 pandemic).
 Kurten founded the Heritage Party, and it was registered with the Electoral Commission that October.

-In December 2020, Kurten rejected a COVID-19 vaccine, for which he was denounced by the Conservative mayoral candidate Shaun Bailey, who saw this as irresponsible for an elected politician.
-Lockdowns in response to the coronavirus pandemic in the United Kingdom have been condemned by Kurten.
-Kurten has been criticised for spreading anti-COVID-19 vaccine misinformation.
+In December 2020, Kurten rejected a COVID-19 vaccine, for which he was denounced by Conservative mayoral candidate Shaun Bailey, who saw this as irresponsible for an elected politician.
+Lockdowns in response to the coronavirus pandemic in the United Kingdom were condemned by Kurten.

+In March 2025, the party gained representation in local government, when Becki Bruneau, a Kent County Councillor for Tunbridge Wells, defected from the Conservatives.